HackYourFuture-CPH/program/programme-overview.md

 - [ ] AI Literacy:
   - [ ] Describe how Large Language Models (LLMs) work at a basic level.
-  - [ ] Explain what Generative AI (AI) is, what it's good at, and it's limitations.
+  - [ ] Explain what Generative AI (AI) is, what it's good at, and its limitations.
   - [ ] Identify appropriate and inappropriate uses of AI in the workplace.
   - [ ] Understand how to use AI to support your learning, rather than limiting your growth
   - [ ] Recognize common risks related to AI usage, such as bias, copyright, hallucinations, misinformation, and privacy concerns.